 And if your warehouse is high-volume and fast-paced, then the chances for mixed signals becomes concerning for all.

-But it’s not like you can rely on outdated loading dock technology to fix it, when it’s their capability that’s lacking in the first place, such as security controls that aren’t integrated to activate vehicle restraints, sectional doors, levelers and lights when needed, cluttering shipment protocols, instead of streamlining them into a safe and efficient process, operable within an interconnected master control panel at your command instantly.
+But it’s not like you can rely on outdated loading dock technology to fix it, when it’s their capability that’s lacking in the first place.
+Such is the case with security controls that aren’t integrated to activate vehicle restraints, sectional doors, levelers and lights when needed, cluttering shipment protocols instead of streamlining them into a safe and efficient process—operable via interconnected control panels at your command.

 Whether you’re a food and beverage processor, a pharmaceutical lab, or operate any other type of facility with strict environmental controls, contamination makes a mess of things.

-One of the main common causes for concern, when it shows up, is corrosion, which can be quite costly.
-In fact, NACE International appraised the global estimated cost of corrosion in 2013 at $2.5 trillion.
+One common cause for concern when it shows up is corrosion, which, according to NACE International, has a global estimated cost of $2.5 trillion.

-And since corrosion is caused in many ways, including exposure to electrical currents, oxygen, water, acids, salts, and warm temperatures, few facilities are safe from the contamination risks that follow.
+And since corrosion is caused in many ways, including exposure to oxygen, moisture, and chemicals, few facilities are safe from any cross-contamination risks that soon follow.

 The worst part?

-That’s why the most important question to ask oneself, in preventing contamination caused by corrosion, is: where could it possibly be spreading itself?
+That’s why the most important question to ask oneself, while stopping contamination caused by corrosion, is: where could it possibly be spreading itself?

-The answer may surprise you, if only because corrosion likes to show itself in plain sight, on the surface of common equipment that could be leaving your processes exposed!
+The answer may surprise you, if only because corrosion likes to show itself in plain sight, on common surface materials that could be leaving your processes exposed!